 Taking the road trip to Kentucky can bring you some delightful surprises along the way, with its refreshing natural beauty and scenic attractions that will hold your heart captive.
 It’s a lovely state filled with lakes, rivers, forests, and wildlife that will help you appreciate nature at its best.
 Here are some notable Kentucky road trip destinations within the state that you can include in your schedule.

 Whether it’s for the weekend or a week’s worth of vacation, you can have a relaxing or eventful road trip, whichever you prefer.
+For extended budget-friendly trips, Kentucky offers many fun and cheap things to do.

 Get a quick glimpse into Kentucky’s best road trip destinations through the below slides: